 Bi.
 160. ADVANCED PHYSIOLOGY.
+12 units (0-8-4); first and second terms.
 A course in the methods of physiology, with special reference to those in nerve and muscle, with opportunity for research.

 Instructors: Wiersma, van Harreveld.

 Bi.
 170. RESEARCH.
 In special cases, not included in the preceding announcements, students doing advanced work in the department may register under this heading and receive a stated amount of credit.